fmillion-mnsu/cs306-s25/I_ASSIGN2.md

 ## Deliverables

 Once you've completed *all three* phases, perform another configuration backup as you did in Assignment 1.
 Additionally, take a screenshot of accessing the Python server from *outside* the VM (i.e. through the forwarded port).
 It should be clear that the screenshot is not from inside the VM - ensure the address bar is visible.

+> Note that you should NOT undo any of the steps you took while performing the exercise.
+Leave the firewall rules and the DHCP assignment intact before saving your configuration.

 Your deliverables are: